-I first went to the German Christmas Market in Birmingham eight years ago so with the festive season fast approaching I thought it was a good time to reflect on my last visit a year ago.
+I first went to the German Christmas Market in Birmingham nine years ago so with the festive season fast approaching I thought it was a good time to reflect on my last visit a year ago.
 The ‘Frankfurt style’ Christmas market claims to be the biggest in the world outside of Germany and Austria with over 180 stalls so I was expecting it to be extremely busy but as it was a cold and breezy Monday morning there were surprisingly few people about.

 The Christmas German Market has become a huge part of Birmingham`s annual celebrations for the past eleven years and has attracted visitors from many parts of Britain during the forty four days of its duration.The number of days the market is running for continues to grow longer every year!

 The wooden stalls brighten up the streets with their brightly coloured lights and decorations.
 The presentation of objects are also carefully arranged to provide an enticing, attractive charm to each of the stalls.The colourful models and paintings of Christmas characters such as Father Christmas and reindeers all add magic to the spectacle.
 You can not fail to get into the spirit of Christmas with the lights, colours and music of the festive season all around you.